AIDEA775/UNCmorfi/en/faq/06-no_entendi.md

 resource : true
 ---

-Surely you’ll understand if we explain it mathematically:
+Surely you'll understand if we explain it mathematically:
-Let “V” be the distance between any pair of consecutive columns, let “D” be the distance you’ll have to walk until you reach the turnstile and let “N” be a natural number.
+Let “V” be the distance between any pair of consecutive columns, let “D” be the distance you'll have to walk until you reach the turnstile and let “N” be a natural number.
 Then you are at N windows if N*V is the best approximation to D.